oddessentials/odd-demonstration/README.md

 - Security: Build/push only runs on `main`, never on PRs or forks
 - Contracts are baked into Gateway and Processor images for self-contained tests
-- Integration tests use these pre-built images for <90s runtime (I4 invariant)
+- Core services use these pre-built images for <90s runtime (I4 invariant)

+> **Note:** Visual regression tests (`tests/visual/`) build `web-pty-server` locally with `target: real` to embed the actual TUI binary.
+This ensures PR changes to the TUI are tested before merge.

 ## 🧪 Testing